isabellajmo/portfolio/README.md

 # Portfolio
-Hi!
-I'm Isabella Mo
+##Hi, my name is Isabella Mo!

-Electrical Engineering at UC Davis with a concentration in Mixed-Signal Systems.
+I'm studying Electrical Engineering at UC Davis with a concentration in Mixed-Signal Systems.

 This summer, I'm continuing my research in low-power digital design as a National Science Foundation ExLENT Fellow in the UC Davis BE-STARSE Program.
 Additionally, I'm working as a Student Assistant at the UC Davis Center for Nano-Micro Manufacturing (CNM2) to expand my knowledge of hardware design through maintaining cleanroom facilities and advanced microfabrication processing machinery.